bangerth/helmholtz/readme.md

 ### The file `frequency_response.txt`

-*TODO:* Update with the exact contents of these files once known.
+*TODO:* Update with the exact contents of these files once settled upon.

 ### The file `frequency_response.csv`

-*TODO:* Update with the exact contents of these files once known.
+*TODO:* Update with the exact contents of these files once settled upon.